jack-champagne/jackchampagne.com/content/tex.md

 If we wanted to find the price of the box next week, we would count the number of days and add it to original price.
 What if we want to find the price of the box any amount of days from now?
 Then we can just do this right?
 \\[ price = \$1 * number\\,o\\!f\\,days + \$5 \\]

 This is what is called a function.
-You've probably heard the term function before in a math class or in a programming class and fortunately, both serve very similar things.
-In essence a function is something, *anything* that takes some information (or things) as inputs and produces some sort of output(s).
-For this specific function, we are trying to calculate the price on a given day in the future **given** how many days from now into the future.
+You've probably heard the term function before in a math class or in a programming class and, fortunately, both have similar aspects to them.
+In essence a function is something, *anything*, that takes some information (or things) as input(s) and produces some sort of output(s).
+For this specific function, we are trying to calculate the price on a given day in the future *given* how many days from now into the future.
 In other words, our function's output is the price and its input(s) is how many days into the future.
 Here is a graph of some days into the future (horizontally) and their respective prices using our equation (vertically)

-<iframe src="https://www.desmos.com/calculator/1q5lxcsjan?embed" width="500px" height="500px" style="border: 1px solid #ccc" frameborder=0></iframe>
+<iframe src="https://www.desmos.com/calculator/uwhcmfoyop?embed" width="500px" height="500px" style="border: 1px solid #ccc" frameborder=0></iframe>

 Look at the straight line that the function follows!